nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

     distribution](#bootstrap_and_distribution) of `RDY` count, those active producers only have a fraction of the configured `max_in_flight`.

-In both cases, a client will never actually receive `max_in_flight` # of messages.
+In both cases, a consumer will never actually receive `max_in_flight` # of messages.
 Therefore, the client library should expose a method `is_starved` that will evaluate whether *any* of the connections are starved, as follows: